The men push the Toboggan in Madeira down the hills towards Funchal

 How to get to the Madeira toboggan?

 Getting uphill is fun if you decide to take the cable car.
 The Funchal Cable Car starts in Funchal on Av. do Mar e das Comunidades Madeirenses.
-From there, it’s a 15 to 25-minute trip to the top.Β TelefΓ©rico do FunchalΒ opens at 9 AM, and you can ride the cable car until 5.45 PM.
-A one-way ticket costs € 12,50 per person.
-A return ticket for the cable car costs € 18,00.
-Don’t purchase a return ticket if you decide to ride the toboggan unless you want to return to Monte afterwards.
+From there, it’s a 15 to 25-minute trip to the top.
+Teleférico do Funchal opens at 9 AM, and you can ride the cable car until 5.45 PM.

-If you prefer to avoid heights and like to take a bus, you can useΒ services 20, 21, or 48.
-You can also take aΒ taxi, which costs between € 8,00 to € 20,00.
-Bolt is usually the cheapest option, followed by Uber and the regular cab.
+If you prefer to avoid heights and like to take a bus, you can use services 20, 21, or 48.
+You can also take a taxi, which costs between €8.00 and €20.00.
+Bolt is usually the most affordable option, followed by Uber and regular taxis.

 Buying tickets for the Madeira toboggan rides